Energy-Tweedie: Score meets Score, Energy meets Energy: The Energy-Tweedie Identity

+As the noise potential is symmetric with $\gE(0)=0$, we have $\rho(x,y) = \rho(y,x)$ and $\rho(x,x)=0$.
+Next, the path-derivative of the associated kernel score (Eq.~\ref{eq:KS_def}) is:

-We are interested in what the Energy Score tells us in the denoising context: i.e., adopt $P$ to be the denoising posterior $P = P(X | Y=y)$ and examine the gradient above when the latter is supplied with a noisy sample $y$.
-Note that we can WLOG rename the random variable in the expectation in the Energy Score: $Y \rightarrow X$, and obtain after comparison with Lemma~\ref{lem:gen_gaussian_score}:
+We are interested in what this scoring rule tells us in the denoising context: i.e., adopt $P$ to be the denoising posterior $P = P(X \mid Y=y)$ and examine the path-gradient above when the latter is supplied with a noisy sample $y$.
+We obtain after comparison with Prop.~\ref{prop:gibbs_tweedie}:

-\begin{theorem}[The Energy-- Score identity] For data noised with Generalized Gaussian noise (Eq.~\ref{eq:gen_gaussian}) with parameters $(\lambda, \beta, \Sigma)$, we obtain the following identity linking the \emph{Stein Score} of the noisy marginal to the (path-derivative) gradient of the (potentially Non-Euclidean) \emph{Energy Score}:
+\begin{theorem}[The Energy-Tweedie Identity] For data $X \sim p$ noised with Gibbs noise (Eq.~\ref{eq:gibbs_def}) with the noise potential $\gE$, the associated discrepancy $\rho$ and the scale parameter $c$, assume at a noisy data sample $y$ a finite $\rho$-moment: $\mathbb E_{X,X'\stackrel{\mathrm{iid}}{\sim}P(X \mid Y=y)}\left[\rho(X,X')\right] <\infty.$ Under the assumptions of Prop.~\ref{prop:gibbs_tweedie}, the Energy-Tweedie identity then links the \emph{Stein score} of the noisy marginal to the (path-derivative) gradient of the induced kernel score at the denoising posterior: